grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Owen, shut down the motors."
 Said Percy.

-The quiet hum of the electric motors died away, and as the _Prospect_ settled into the weight of the water, they were left in the uncanny silence of the deep ocean.
+The quiet hum of the electric motors faded, and as the _Prospect_ settled into the weight of the water, they were left in the uncanny silence of the deep ocean.
 They listened intently to the silence.
 It seemed to be made even more silent by the cloud of smoke-filled red light in the control room.
 It was not even clear what they were listening for, perhaps the sound of the sub with the ram rushing past them over their heads, or at least a report from Hemi on the sonar.

 But the silence was broken by another long quaking groan from the depths of the _Prospect's_ hull.